-- You can access your application as many times as needed until the deadline, in order to edit your application essay and/or change your seminar preferences.
+- Students can access the application as many times as needed until the deadline, in order to edit their application essay and/or change their seminar preferences.
 Incomplete applications will not be processed.
 A complete application includes marking the checkbox "I have read all information provided above" and clicking the button "I accept and confirm my application is complete."

-- Your essay should explain why your top choice particularly interests you.
+- Student essays should simply explain their interest in their top-choice seminar.
 It should not exceed 500 words.

-- All seminar placements will be made through an automated system that gives priority to your preferences.
+- All seminar placements will be made through an automated system that gives priority to student preferences.
 However, enrollment in each seminar may be limited to as few as 12 students, and student demand often exceeds the number of spaces available.
-If you are not assigned to any of your preferences, you will be placed on the waiting list for your top-ranked seminar.
+If a student is not assigned to any of their preferences, they will be placed on the waiting list for their top-ranked seminar.
 Faculty members are free to select students from their waiting lists when shaping their seminar rosters and, in doing so, may read the essays in order to understand the students' interests and motivations.

-- Please note that applying to just one seminar does not improve your chances of being placed into your top choice, so we encourage you to maximize your opportunity to take a freshman seminar by applying to more than one.
+- Please note that applying to just one seminar does not improve a student's chances of being placed into their top choice, so we encourage students to maximize their opportunity to take a freshman seminar by applying to more than one.

 Please direct questions to Sha Sanyal at email@example.com or (609) 258-1402.